Dr Jade French

 Student education

-I teach and supervise dissertations across undergraduate and postgraduate programmes relating to art, curating and museum studies including the MA Art Gallery and Museum Studies, MA Arts Management and Heritage Studies, BA History of Art and Museum Studies and BA Fine Art.
-I also act as Programme Director for MA Arts Management and Heritage Studies.
+I am currently on research leave.
+However when teaching, I teach and supervise dissertations across undergraduate and postgraduate programmes relating to art, curating and museum studies including the MA Art Gallery and Museum Studies, MA Arts Management and Heritage Studies, BA History of Art, and BA Fine Art.

 Research groups and institutes